Skip to main content

 Tools & Middlewares

-Code you write in your project (custom tools, middlewares, tool hooks, and custom guardrails) can reach private services through any of your bridges by addressing them with a magic hostname:
+Code you write in your project (custom tools, middleware, tool hooks, and custom guardrails) can reach private services through a bridge hostname:

 <target>.cnc-bridge-<bridge_id>